Rinnette/activity-recognition/README.md

 # activity-recognition
-This analysis quantifies how well participants perform a particular activity
+This analysis predicts how well participants perform a particular activity